ng-Classic/ng-classic/aio/content/guide/bootstrapping.md

 In a situation where you want to bootstrap a component based on an API response, or you want to mount the `AppComponent` in a different DOM node that doesn't match the component selector, please refer to `ApplicationRef.bootstrap()` documentation.

-## More about Angular ClassicModules
+## More about Angular Classic Modules

 For more on NgModules you're likely to see frequently in applications, see [Frequently Used Modules](guide/frequent-ngmodules).